DownThePark/mysql-snap/README.md

     sudo snap install mysql-strict

-## Configuration & Data
+## Configuration

-Configuration files are stored under: `/var/snap/mysql-strict/current/etc`

-Log files file are stored under: `/var/snap/mysql-strict/current/log`

-Databases are stored under: `/var/snap/mysql-strict/common/data`
+### Root Password
+After installation, a randomly generated password is created for the MySQL root user.
+To retrieve this password, issue the following command:

+    mysql-strict.temporary-root-password

+This password is stored in plaintext on your file system.
+Therefore, it is **important** to change it **immediately**!

+    mysql-strict.mysql -u root -p
+    ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'YOUR_NEW_PASS';

-## Connection
+## Connecting

 By default, MySQL listens on `127.0.0.1:3306`.

+Additionally, a socket is available at: `/var/snap/mysql-strict/current/run/mysql.sock`

-If you would like to change the listening address and/or port, you can do so by editing:
+If you would like to change the listening address and/or port, you can do so in: `/var/snap/mysql-strict/current/etc/mysqld.cnf`

-`/var/snap/mysql-strict/current/etc/mysqld.cnf`
+### Data Files & Folders

+Configuration: `/var/snap/mysql-strict/current/etc`

+Logs: `/var/snap/mysql-strict/current/log`

+Databases: `/var/snap/mysql-strict/common/data`

 ## Applying Changes